craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/The Kingdom of Prosper.md

 In [[Timeline|56AF]], [[Arthur Simonson]] united these lands in a civil war against their tyrannical '[[Bandit Lords]]'.
 Historians of the area refer to this war as the [[Unification]].
 In the end, it was a great success for the people of Prosper, and as each holding swore fealty to their new king, they were adorned a [[Noble Houses of Prosper|Noble House]] name.

 ## Governance
-The Kingdom of Prosper is a monarchy, headed by the great [[Arthur Simonson]], and enforced by his standing army, known as [[Arthur's Knights]].
+The Kingdom of Prosper is a monarchy ruled by the great [[Arthur Simonson]], and enforced by his standing army, known as [[Arthur's Knights]].
 Arthur's Knights work with the [[Noble Houses of Prosper]] to defend their estates and the borders of the greater Kingdom.

 The population pay taxes to maintain the cities and kingdom operations, but much of the new or temporary projects are funded by Simonson's hoard, leading to generally low taxes for the people of Prosper.
 Arthur hires a guild of accountants that work together with the [[Guild of Merchants]], [[Guild of Crafters]], and [[Noble Houses of Prosper]] to budget food, water, medicine, coin, and other supplies and works for the whole of the kingdom.